shintoo/koohii-grid/README.md

 https://shintoo.github.io/koohii-grid

-See your progress through RTK, including the maturity for each kanji, your total passed and fails, and a histogram.
+See your progress through RTK, including the maturity for each kanji, your total passes and fails, and a histogram.

 ![screenshot](/screenshot.png)